bluefireteam/dashbook/README.md

 ## Example information

-More than often, an example may not be intuitive enough and the user may be lost without some instruction on how to interact with it.
-To mitigate that, text information can be linked to an example to serve as a guide, or really to show any relevant information.
+Often an example may not be intuitive enough and the user may be lost without some instruction on how to interact with it.
+To mitigate that, text information can be linked to an example to serve as a guide, or to show any other relevant information.

-To do so, simple use the `info` parameter on the `add` method of a story:
+To do so, simply use the `info` parameter on the `add` method of a story:

 ```dart
 final dashbook = Dashbook();